R. Kenneth Strachan: Evangelism-in-Depth (EID)

 Eager to mobilize every believer, Strachan orchestrated Evangelism-in-Depth (EID).
 The four main objectives of EID centered around the responsibility Christians carry in fostering congregation and outreach.
 Moreover, the mission work of EID reflected what was called the “Strachan theorem”, which stated that “the expansion of any movement is in direct proportion to its success in mobilizing its total membership in continuous propagation of its beliefs.”
 To practice this, Strachan went door-to-door sharing the gospel, mailed invitations to EID meetings, painted banners around town, and dropped handbills from airplanes.

 Strachan launched EID in Nicaragua (1960) and Guatemala (1962).
 Ultimately, EID spread to the Caribbean and South America.
 EID pioneered a new strategy and program for missionaries; the movement underscored the role of the church and drew public attention to Christianity.
 To the current day, EID serves as a catalyst for other missionary groups in countries like India, Japan, the Philippines, and Africa.

 By 1966, LAM fully expanded and was categorized as one of eight missions in the Interdenominational Foreign Mission Association of North America, Inc. and the Evangelical Foreign Missions Association.

 Legacy

 Due to Strachan's poor health, Strachan concluded his missionary work and settled with his family in Pasadena, California.
 While living in Pasadena, Strachan lectured at Fuller Theological Seminary.
 He died from lymphoma in February 1965.

 LAM continues to work today.
 It has expanded its role and now partakes in mobile medical missions, construction projects, offers child care, and food shelter amongst other services.
 In addition, one of Strachan's son, Harry Wallace Strachan, founded the Strachan Foundation to create education initiatives and provide humanitarian aid in the memory of the Strachan generations before him.

+Personal life

+Strachan was married to Elizabeth Walker Strachan (1917–1969), a missionary teacher, with whom he had 6 children.

+On February 24, 1965 Strachan died aged 54 from Hodgkin lymphoma.in Pasadena, California.
+He was buried in Costa Rica.